peter88213/nvhelp-en/source/file_menu.rst

 **Protect the project while edited outsides**

-You can lock the project, so that no changes can be made with *noveltree* while parts of the project are edited “outsides”, e.g. with OpenOffice.
+You can lock the project, so that no changes can be made with *novelibre* while parts of the project are edited “outsides”, e.g. with OpenOffice.
 In locked status, the window footer displaying the project path is displayed in reversed colors.